spravo13/site_template/README.md

 ## Setup

-Simply start the `setup` script(./setup in terminal) and it will walk you through getting all the basics of your site set up.
+Simply start the `setup` script (in bash) and it will walk you through getting all the basics of your site set up.

 ## Contributing